 Description: This project will use SLFRF funds to support capacity building for existing and emerging commercial districts located in the Corridors of Opportunity.
 This project has been renamed "Start - Scale - Sustain (S3) Grant."
 The project will consist of a series of capacity building, organizational development and business services development for business district organizations.
-A grant application process was conducted in July 2024 and grant awards are being determined now.
+A grant application process was conducted in July 2024.
+Seven organizations applied and five were eligible for the program.
+The organizations that were awarded include Historic West End Partners, Sugar Creek Business Associations, the QC Family Tree, CharlotteEast, and Do Greater/West and Wilkinson Merchants Association.